probedock/probedock-grunt-jasmine/README.md

 };
 ```

 If you are using [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner),
-you must add the ROX grunt tasks around your test task.
+you must add the Probe Dock grunt tasks around your test task.
 For example, in your Gruntfile:

 ```js